NotTurtle01/NotTurtle01/README.md

 Here are some ideas to get you started: -->

-- 🔭 I’m currently working on getting the university degree
+- 🔭 I’m currently working on: getting the University Calification (4-year degree).
-- 🌱 I’m currently learning: AI and machine learning
+- 🌱 I’m currently learning: AI and Machine Learning.
-- 👯 I’m looking to collaborate: on almost everything (at least theoretically)
+- 👯 I’m looking to collaborate: on almost everything (at least theoretically).
-- 📫 How to reach me: you have several links to my social media (Twitter, GitHub and my WebSite)
+- 📫 How to reach me: you have several links to my social media (Twitter, GitHub and my WebSite).
 - ⚡ Fun fact: I'm kind of new on programming, but eager to learn more!